RocketSoftware/BankDemo/demos/onprem/psqlmfdbfh/README.md

 ```

 ## What the demonstration shows
-- This demonstration shows a simple COBOL CICS "green screen" application access VSAM data using EXEC CICS statements where that data is actually stored in a PostreSQL database.
+- This demonstration shows a simple COBOL CICS "green screen" application accessing VSAM data using EXEC CICS statements where that data is actually stored in a PostreSQL database.
-- The Enterprise Server instance is created in the `BANKMFDB` sub-directory of this project
+- The Enterprise Server instance is:
+    - created in the `BANKMFDB` sub-directory of this project
-- The server instance is created using the ESCWA Admin API, using just a single command-line utility to create the default CICS resource definition file.
+    - created (almost exclusively) using the ESCWA Admin API
+    - command-line utility `caspcrd` is used to create the default CICS resource definition file
+    - configured for use with JCL and the VSAM datasets are catalogued
+    - configured as a 64-bit server
+    - uses pre-built application modules
-- The server is configured as 64-bit and uses pre-built executables, but can easily be reconfigured to use 32-bit and/or build the application from source
+    - can be reconfigured to deploy a 32-bit server (see below)
+    - build the application from source (see below)
+    - On Windows an ODBC system data sources called `BANKVSAM.MASTER` and `BANKVSAM.VSAM` are created
     - The VSAM data is uploaded to the database using `dbfhdeploy add` commands
     - The server instance is configured to use MFDBFH by:
+        - the credentials vault is populated with database credentials (using the `mfsecretsadmin` command)
-    - installing the XA switch module espgsqlxa (source is in Enterprise Developer product `src/enterpriseserver/xa` directory)
+        - specifying the XA switch module espgsqlxa (source is in Enterprise Developer product `src/enterpriseserver/xa` directory)
+        - esxaextcfg is used to provide encrypted credentials to espgsqlxa
         - setting the environment variables MFDBFH_CONFIG and ES_DB_FH
         - configuring the `CICS File Path` setting to point use an MFDBFH location (ie `sql://...`)
         - cataloging the VSAM datasets with MFDBFH locations (i.e. `sql://...`)
-- The credentials vault is used to hold the database password used by MFDBFH (using the `mfsecretsadmin` command)

 ## Steps for running the demonstration
 1. Open a (Windows) Administrator command-prompt or (Linux) terminal